simonmkkk/EE4213-Study-Buddy-VFinal/V1/Part3_formatted.md

 - **Evidence:** User B stared at the timer: "I want 45 minutes, not just 25 how do I change it?"
 - **Insight:** Fixed timer options create rigid user control, violating flexibility in mental models.

-### Key Finding 7: Inconsistent progress bar colors and unspecified metrics on the Career Journey Overview page confuse users about their status
+### Key Finding 7: School comment button is too small and hard to locate
-- **Evidence:** User B: "Why is Profile blue and Success orange?
-Is 40% bad?
-What does 'success' even mean?"
+- **Evidence:** By our inspection, users spent too long time to locate the comment button in the Visual School Explorer.
+Users needed to search on the school card to find the small-sized "View Comments" button.
-- **Insight:** Unspecified colors and undefined metrics violate visual hierarchy principles, increasing cognitive load.
+- **Insight:** Small button size reduces visibility and violates visual hierarchy principles, increasing interaction cost and user search time.

 ### Key Finding 8: Job Opportunity Discovery Hub tags (e.g., AI, Cloud, Finance) exist but cannot be used to search for specific tags
 - **Evidence:** User B: "There's no search bar for me to search specific Intern?"